matuteiglesias/journal/content/Business/2025-07-04_Daily_and_Financial_Task_Management.md

 ### Key Activities
 - Updated the daily checklist with completed tasks, ongoing items, and pending actions.
-- Implemented a mid-day reboot ritual to enhance focus and [[productivity]].
+- Implemented a mid-day reboot ritual to enhance focus and productivity.
 - Reviewed and listed completed tasks and those pending for reevaluation post-gym.
 - Prepared an afternoon reboot checklist to manage energy levels and focus on afternoon tasks.
 - Outlined a strategic shift for Q3 focusing on a single revenue engine, including tactical tasks like rental visit preparation and the Friday ship ritual for the [[AI]]-Ops Starter Pack.